Front Range Fed

 ingredients for negronis.

-You’ll want to use a dry gin for negronis.
+• Gin.
+You'll want to use a dry gin for Negronis.
 The quality of the gin is important, but overall, the gin is overshadowed by the Campari and vermouth in this recipe.
-In other words, don’t skimp and buy bottom-of-the-barrel gin, but don’t feel like you have to go super high-end either.
+In other words, don't skimp and buy bottom-of-the-barrel gin, but don't feel like you have to go super high-end either.
+Just buy the best gin that you can afford, and your Negroni will be great.

 • Sweet Vermouth

 The simplicity of making a Negroni may be one of the best things about it.
-Using only three ingredients, all in equal parts makes this an easy-to-remember cocktail.
+Using only three ingredients, all in equal parts, makes this an easy-to-remember cocktail.
+Here's how to make the best Negroni recipe.

 mixed negroni in pitcher.

-2. Using a spoon, gently stir the ingredients together.
+Step 2: Give it a good stir.
+Using a spoon, gently stir the ingredients together.
 This is important!
-It’s not recommended to shake a negroni in a mixer with ice, as the ice will dilute the drink.
+It's not recommended to shake a Negroni in a mixer with ice, as the ice will dilute the drink.

-3. Add ice to a glass, and pour the mixed negroni into the glass.
-(Note - if you’re making a large batch of this cocktail, be sure to give it another stir after you add it to the individual glasses to ensure it’s well mixed.)
+Step 3: Pour over ice & Garnish!
+Add ice to a glass, and pour the mixed Negroni into the ice-filled rocks glass.
+(Note - if you're making a large batch of this cocktail, be sure to give it another stir after you add it to the individual glasses to ensure it's well mixed.)

-4. Garnish the glasses with an orange peel or a slice of orange to bring out the citrus notes in the Campari.
+Garnish the glasses with an orange twist (just use a vegetable peeler to shave off a slice of orange peel) or an orange slice to bring out the citrus notes in the Campari.

 mixed negroni with ingredients and glasses.